 The Department has assisted and worked with various Tribal law enforcement entities on several occasions concerning wildlife and public safety.
-The Department continued to participate in wildlife and fisheries management data sharing with Nations, Tribes and Pueblos.
-The Department in collaboration with Native governments, has participated in joint studies on wildlife populations.
-The Department has invited Nations, Tribes and Pueblos to comment on statewide wildlife and fisheries issues.
-The Department has consulted with Pueblos concerning hunting management on Pueblo-owned properties (non-designated tribal trust lands.)
-The Department has addressed and assisted tribal traditional cultural requests concerning wildlife and properties overseen by the Department.

-The Department participated in outreach and education programs by providing Hunter Education classes in Native communities.
+The Department continued to participate in wildlife and fisheries management data sharing with Nations, Tribes, and Pueblos.
+The Department, in collaboration with Native governments, has participated in joint studies on wildlife populations.
+The Department has invited Nations, Tribes, and Pueblos to comment on statewide wildlife and fisheries issues.
+The Department has consulted with Pueblos concerning hunting management on and in relation to Tribal and Pueblo-owned properties (i.e., non-designated tribal trust lands and regional specific game species.)
+The Department has addressed tribal traditional cultural requests concerning wildlife and properties overseen by the Department.
+The Department participated in outreach and education programs by providing Hunter Education classes in Native communities adapting to a virtual venue.
 Department employees were encouraged to receive cultural awareness training offered by the State Personnel Office.